rwdevlead/terraform-codespaces/labs/lab_12_managing_resource_lifecycle_using_lifecyle/AWS/aws.md

 ### 2. Examine the Initial Configuration

-Notice the resources in main.tf do not have any lifecycle configuration.
+Notice the resources in `main.tf` do not have any `lifecycle` configurations.

 ### 3. Run an Initial Apply